-Due to its importance in the overall success of a project, it is worth repeating that the Building Designer must clearly state, in the plans and specifications, all specific requirements for the trusses.
-This clear and thorough communication of performance criteria will help truss suppliers, general contractors and truss installers provide more accurate pricing, preliminary designs, and ultimately a better product on the project.
+The Building Designer must clearly state, in the plans and specifications, all specific requirements for the roof assemble.
+Clear and thorough communication of performance criteria will help truss suppliers, general contractors and truss installers provide more accurate pricing, preliminary designs.